Recent Projects

 -

-In Spring 2024, Western Water Assessment launched a new project focusing on understanding climate risks and building climate resilience within mobile home park communities.
-Mobile home park residents face unique and disproportionate exposure to climate related hazards, including heat, fires, and floods.
-Further, mobile home residents often are left out of many climate and disaster related assistance programs, due to the unique housing structure of mobile home parks.
-Addressing the needs of mobile home park communities is key to building climate resilience and addressing climate justice needs.- Colorado
+In Spring 2024, Western Water Assessment launched a new project focusing on understanding risks to natural hazards such as wildfire smoke and extreme heat and building resilience within mobile home park communities.
+Mobile home park residents face unique and disproportionate exposure to natural hazards, including heat, wildfires, and flooding.
+Further, mobile home residents often are left out of many hazard and disaster-related assistance programs, due to the unique housing structure of mobile home parks.
+Addressing the needs of mobile home park communities is key to building resilience.- Colorado

 -